 To Complete Your Degree

 Required 3.0 GPA, 2 Withdrawal Grade Limit, and Repeat Course Policy

 GPA.
-You need to earn a B or higher in each of the two degree courses required for admission and a B– or higher in each of the subsequent courses.
+You need to earn a B or higher in each of the 2 degree courses required for admission and a B– or higher in each of the subsequent courses.
 In addition, your cumulative GPA cannot dip below 3.0.

 Withdrawal Grades.
-You are allowed to receive two withdrawal (WD) grades without them affecting your GPA.
+You are allowed to receive 2 withdrawal (WD) grades without them affecting your GPA.
 Any additional WD grades count as zero in your cumulative GPA.
 See Academic Standing.

 Repeat Courses.
 We advise you to review the ALM program’s strict policies about repeating courses.
 Generally speaking, you may not repeat a course to improve your GPA or to fulfill a degree requirement (if the minimum grade was not initially achieved).
 Nor can you repeat a course for graduate credit that you’ve previously completed at Harvard Extension School or Harvard Summer School at the undergraduate level.

-Courses Expire: Finish Your Coursework in Under Five Years
+Courses Expire: Finish Your Coursework in Under 5 Years

-Potential degree candidates must plan accordingly and submit their applications to comply with the five-year course expiration policy or they risk losing degree credit for completed course work.
-Additionally, admission eligibility will be jeopardized if, at the point of application to the program, the five-year degree completion policy cannot be satisfied (i.e., too many courses to complete in the time remaining).
+Additionally, admission eligibility will be jeopardized if, at the point of application to the program, the 5-year degree completion policy cannot be satisfied (i.e., too many courses to complete in the time remaining).

 Graduate with Your Harvard Degree